 Luximax is the only herbicide in a class of chemistry known as the cineoles.
 Its novel mode of action is based on inhibition of fatty acid thioesterase (FAT), which irreversibly disrupts cell membranes and damages emerging plant tissue.
 In pre-emergence treatments, ryegrass seedlings quickly become unable to survive and grow.

 This unique mode of action means the molecule has no known cross-resistance and will play an integral role in maintaining the effectiveness of integrated weed control programs.
-For resistance management purposes, Luximax is currently classified as a Group Z.
+For resistance management purposes, Luximax is classified as a Group 30 herbicide formerly Group T.

 Luximax should be incorporated by sowing (IBS) using knife points and press wheels within 3 days of application.
 To ensure necessary separation of the seed from the herbicide treated band, sowing depth should be a minimum of 3 cm.
 Sufficient rainfall is then required within 10 days of application for reliable activation.

 Recent experience has shown that herbicide solubility plays an important role in the effective incorporation and activation of pre-emergent herbicides.
 Luximax has a good balance of solubility and soil binding, and in development trials has achieved more consistent results across different autumn conditions when compared to some other pre-emergent cereal herbicides.